kenlasko/k8s/WORKSTATION.md

-# Manual instructions
+# Manual instructions (ONLY IF ANSIBLE DOESN'T WORK)
-If the Ansible script doesn't work, here are the manual steps to get everything installed
+For reference, or if the Ansible script doesn't work, here are the manual steps to get everything installed.
 ## Install Terraform
 ```
 # Get the Hashicorp GPG key